winterMate/dune-imperium/arakeen-scout-mode-rules/README.ENGLISH.md

-# Dune: Imperium - Arrakeen Scout Mode
+# Dune: Imperium - Arrakeen Scout Mode Conversion Rules

 Detailed rules for the port of "Arrakeen Scout Mode" from the "Dune: Imperium Companion App" by Dire Wolf Digital.